rcs-agents/rcl/docs/rcl-formal-specification.md

 The following items are beyond the scope of this EBNF specification but are important considerations for RCL implementation:

-### 14.1 Operator Precedence within Embedded Expressions
+### 14.1 Operator Precedence within Embedded Code
-Operator precedence and evaluation order within embedded JavaScript/TypeScript expressions are governed by the rules of the embedded language (e.g., ECMAScript), not by RCL's EBNF.
-The RCL parser treats embedded expression content as opaque strings that are later processed by the appropriate expression evaluation engine.
+Operator precedence and evaluation order within embedded JavaScript/TypeScript code are governed by the rules of the embedded language (e.g., ECMAScript), not by RCL's EBNF.
+The RCL parser treats embedded code content as opaque strings that are later processed by the appropriate code execution engine.

 ### 14.2 Semantic Validation
 Semantic validation occurs after successful parsing and involves validating the parsed RCL document against: